howardwang0620/bubble-dxf-parser/readme.md

 ![image](./readmeimages/api-rg-cell-example.png)

 * ### Example external API call for Button/Workflow:
 First add a workflow for the button press.
-We can display the API data using Element Actions -> Group/Display-data or Repeating-Group/Display-list.
+We can display the API data using Element Actions -> Group/Display data or Repeating Group/Display list.
 It works the same as above, Data to Display will be: Get data from an external API -> choose 'DXF - DXF API' as the API provider -> fill in the parameters.
 It should look like this:
 ![image](./readmeimages/api-workflow-example.png)